Agricultural experiment station: Research

 Station scientists study biological, economic, and social problems of food and agriculture and related industries in each state.
 They investigate such areas as crop variations, soil testing, livestock, processing and animal technology, and other advanced technology in food and agriculture.
 They also work with specialists called extension agents.
 These specialists help inform farmers about developments in agriculture.
 Most agricultural experiment station scientists are faculty members of the land-grant universities.

 Locations

 Canada

 In Canada, about 50 per cent (1988) of the experiment stations are controlled by the Canadian government.
 The Central Experimental Farm in Ottawa is the headquarters of the federal system.
 Private industries, universities, and agricultural colleges control the remainder of the stations.
 Each province has a number of provincial stations.
 The University of Saskatchewan has extensive agricultural experimental land.

 Greece

 The Benaki Phytopathological Institute conducts experiments pertaining to plant health in many locations throughout the mainland, as well as in Crete and on other Greek islands.

 Iceland

 The Agricultural University of Iceland maintains several experiment stations throughout the country.

+Israel

+Israel host multiple agricultural stations, including the Yair Agricultural Research and Development Station in the Arava desert, the Volcani center and others.
+Israel is considered a global hub of water and sustainable agricultural technology.